Cradlepoint COR IBR900 External Antenna Guide

 3.MIMO Isolation

-We've actually compiled a detailed instruction manual to accompany our own MIMO Antenna Kits, where we go into depth on the best ways to aim the antennas.
+We've compiled a detailed instruction manual to accompany the OmniRoam, where we go into depth on the best ways to install the kit.

 SMA ports on the Cradlepoint COR IBR900